svalinn/DAGMC/README.md

 -------

 Tests exist for make_watertight in `/moab_tools/make_watertight/test/`.
-These tests can be installed by updating the Makefile in this particular directory and then running `make`.
+These tests can be installed by updating the Makefile as described above in this particular directory and then running `make`.
 The tests can then be run (from within this directory) using the command:

 ```test_cyl cyl.h5m```